HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

           <img src="https://img.youtube.com/vi/HFyaW50GFOs/maxresdefault.jpg" class="img-fluid" alt="...">
         </a>
 				<p class="mt-6">
 					A cookie is a little piece of data stored somewhere on your browser device.
 Cookies has been first invented to act as a small and useful short term memory on a specific website.
 When you add an item to your cart, you’re expecting the site to remember it when you come back the next day.
 That short term memory is handled by a <i>first-party cookie</i>.
 A first-party cookie can only be accessed by the website that has set it.
-Whereas a third-party cookies can be set and accessible by a different website than the one visited.
-Usually managed by Ad networks, their main job has always been to track you online.
-And that’s exactly how third-party Ad networks know that you have placed a pair of yellow shoes in your cart yesterday.
+Whereas a third-party cookies can be set and accessible by a different website than the one visited and they are usually managed by Ad networks or analytics tools.
+And that’s exactly how they can know that you have placed a pair of yellow shoes in your cart yesterday.
 				</p>
 				<blockquote class="blockquote mb-7 mt-7">
           <p class="h2 mb-0 text-center text-primary-desat">